being and becoming a carer

 Often a conversation will be had as symptoms cannot be ignored and family get worried.
 This happened in Sue’s story.

 Holding a family a meeting – some things to think about

-We found these websites some good ideas about holding a family meeting.
+We found these websites give some good ideas about holding a family meeting.